ruby-grape/grape-active_model_serializers/README.md

 In this case, as User objects are being returned, grape-active_model_serializers will look for a serializer named UserSerializer.

 ### Array roots
-When serializing an array, the array root is set to the innermost namespace name if there is one, otherwise it is set to the route name (e.g. get 'name')
+When serializing an array, the array root is set to the innermost namespace name if there is one, otherwise it is set to the route name (e.g. get 'name').

 ```ruby
 namespace :users do